-A quick note on our tally.
-Obviously, prior to 1787, no state constitution would have aimed to regulate Article I congressional elections and Article II presidential elections because Article I and Article II did not yet exist.
+61 Obviously, prior to 1787, no state constitution would have aimed to regulate Article I congressional elections and Article II presidential elections because Articles I and II did not yet exist.
 The U.S. Constitution did not truly commence operation until early 1789, and over the next four years, only six states revised their prior constitutions or adopted new ones: Georgia in 1789; Pennsylvania and South Carolina in 1790; and Delaware, Kentucky, and New Hampshire in 1792.
 As noted, Delaware quite pointedly repudiated the ISL notion; Georgia, Pennsylvania, and Kentucky also expressly did so, albeit in more general language.
-Modern ISL theorists have identified no strong evidence from the other two states, South Carolina and New Hampshire, indicating that constitution-makers affirmatively embraced ISL ideas.
-In these states, the issue simply may not have arisen, or constitution-makers may have preferred, for reasons of pure policy, to leave their state legislatures untrammeled in regards to federal elections.
+Adding up all the data: The three key states (South Carolina, Massachusetts, and New Hampshire) that squarely rejected ISL under the Articles, when added to three more key states (Delaware, Georgia, and Pennsylvania) that squarely rejected ISL shortly after the Constitution, form a majority of the eleven states that launched the Constitution in 1789.
+Kentucky, which also rejected ISL early on, joined the Constitution a bit later.

-64 See Hayward H. Smith, History of the Article II Independent State Legislature Doctrine, 29 FLA.
+62 See Hayward H. Smith, History of the Article II Independent State Legislature Doctrine, 29 FLA.
 ST. U. L. REV. 731, 759-61 (2001).
 As the New York episode evidences, state judges in some places had legislative roles.
 Also, state legislators at times had judicial roles; several states at the Founding vested judicial duties in the upper chamber of the state legislature.
 The superstrict distinction that ISL proponents rely upon-a sharp delineation between state legislatures and state courts-simply did not exist at the Founding.
+Also, efforts by some scholars, see e.g., Saikrishna Bangalore Prakash and John Yoo, People ≠ Legislature, 39 HARV.
+J. L. & PUB.
+POL'V 341 (2016), to demonstrate that the Founding generation often distinguished between the "legislature" and the "people" are largely beside the point.
+The ISL crowd does not come remotely close to asking, much less persuasively answering, the key analytic questions.
+Concretely, what specific evidence suggests that the Founders actually intended to exalt state legislatures over state constitutions and override ordinary principles of state judicial review?
+How does any of this square with Revolutionary ideology celebrating state constitutions, or with widespread early state constitutional practice flatly contrary to ISL?
+How can it truly be that state legislatures cannot if they choose enlist state courts in